johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 * add and remove table columns and rows
 * change order of columns and rows by dragging

-To display the table fields data as an html table you can start with the following basic code example.
+To display the table fields data as an html table in one of your template files you can start with the following basic code example:

 `
 $table = get_field( 'your_table_field_name' );